This is a interactive version of the Woodworth Psychoneurotic Inventory.

 The WPI is often credited as the first personality test.
 It was designed by the United States Army during World War I to identify solders at risk for shell shock.
 It measures one scale: emotional instability.

 The test was very popular for many years but eventually fell out of style, seemingly in the 1930s.

 The WPI consists of 116 yes or no questions.
-It should take most people five to ten minutes to complete.
+It should take most people ten to fifteen minutes to complete.

 Being one hundred years old, the inventory makes references that may not be immediately clear to modern takers, clarifying information has been added in brackets to this version.

 Your participation in this assessment is voluntary and must be strictly for educational purposes.
 It is not clinically administered and so is not suitable as the basis of any decisions.
 Your answers will be recorded and possibly used for research or otherwise distributed in an anonymous fashion.